Policy last updated

 Overseas students need clear and accurate information to help them decide which study option is best for them.
 When students and families have the right information they are more likely to be happy with their initial choice and stay in the program until their studies are complete.
 The best marketing strategy is a happy student.

-The National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Cth)External Link (the National Code) mandates key information that must be provided to prospective students to help them make an informed choice about study options in Australia.
+The National Code of Practice for Providers of Education and Training to Overseas Students 2018 (the National Code) mandates key information that must be provided to prospective students to help them make an informed choice about study options in Australia.
 There are also stringent requirements about managing education agents.

-To ensure accurate and consistent information is available for prospective students, DET International Education Division (IED) leads all marketing and recruitment initiatives, including production of marketing brochures for all schools to use and the accreditation and management of education agents.
+To ensure accurate and consistent information is available for prospective students, DE International Education Division (IED) leads all marketing and recruitment initiatives, including production of marketing brochures for all schools to use and the accreditation and management of education agents.

 Important requirements